 I have been asked to Mentor university students making the transition from student to employee in their final year of study to help them be work ready in this modern practice world.

-I am a guest lecturer at Macquarie Uni as part of the Accountants in the Profession Unit (ACCG315) where I describe to final year students what Small and Medium sized MODERN Public Practice accounting looks like and that it is COOL.
+I am a guest lecturer at Macquarie Uni as part of the Accountants in the Profession Unit (ACCG315) where I describe to final year students what working within Small and Medium sized MODERN Public Practice accounting & corporate teams looks like and that it is COOL.
 I stand alongside the likes of KPMG, Deloitte, Cochlear, CBA, CIMA, CPA, Pfizer and the Smith Family as an industry leader.

 In June 2014, I received the Macquarie University Recognition Award for ongoing commitment to this unit and to the University generally and the PACE program.
 The unit won a BHERT Award for tertiary studies innovation in November 2014 !